TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I asked if she remembered me.

-After a moment she said, “Yes, you are the man from Istanbul.”
+After a moment, she said, “Yes, you are the man from Istanbul.”

-I pulled out the cloth satchel that held the photographs and showed her.
+I pulled out the cloth pouch that held the photographs and showed her.
 She pinched one between her fingers and brought it to about one inch from her face.
 It seemed to jog her memory.
 She smiled.
 Her teeth were yellow.
 I smiled back.
 She said thanks.

-On my way up the valley I came upon a ferocious wild dog on the path.
+On my way up the valley, I came upon a ferocious wild dog on the path.
 It growled at me.
-I threw it a piece of bread, which it snatched from the air and swallowed in two smacking gulps, and then began growling again.I sprouted my umbrella, hoping the expanded octagon of nylon would frighten it, and inched my way past, twirling the umbrella and walking backwards as it followed me, barking and growling until it lost interest.
+I threw it a piece of bread, which it snatched from the air, swallowed in two smacking gulps, and began growling again.
+I sprouted my umbrella, hoping the expanded octagon of nylon would frighten it.
+I inched my way past, twirling the umbrella and walking backward as it followed me, barking and growling until it lost interest.

-To my relief she was outside, hands on her hips, squinting at me.
+To my relief, she was outside hands on her hips, squinting at me.

 “I know you,” she said.